PREDICTIVE MODELS FOR RECREATIONAL WATER

 The USGS and its partners will continue to work to improve the predictive

-abilities of the Ohio Nowcast models in 2013 and beyond.
+abilities of the Ohio Nowcast models.

 How can we develop models for our beaches?